modelica/Encryption-and-Licensing/doc/SEMLA.md

 	- a sequence of Modelica tools in the formatted as:
 		- one line for each tool terminated by the line feed character
 		- each line formated as: "tool-public-key name-of-the-tool"
-			- tool-public-key: a hexadecimal number string without prefix (no “0x”)
+			- tool-public-key: a hexadecimal number string without a prefix (i.e. no “0x”)

 #### License information